Why learn the Korean language in India of all the fabulous choices?

 - Is Korean difficult to master?

-The Importance of the Korean Language in India
+The Importance of the Korean Language

-In an increasingly multipolar and multicultural world, the growing importance of Korean, however, in the 21st century offers exciting career scope and job opportunities across every field of endeavor.
+In an increasingly multipolar and multicultural world, the growing importance of Korean, however, in the 21st century offers exciting career scope across every field of endeavor.

-Your interest in vibrant Korean culture or its prominent international companies, a proficiency in the Korean language, is crucial to navigating any successfully and all things Korean.
+Your interest in vibrant Korean culture or its prominent international companies, language proficiency, is crucial to navigating any successfully and all things Korean.

 It might also be beneficial to learn the language to make yourself more desirable in the competitive global job market.

 Top 12 Reasons to Learn Korean in India

 Below are the beneficial reasons why the Korean language is attracting increasing interest in India.

-1. Connecting 80 million native Korean speakers
+1. Connect 80 million native speakers

 Korean is the official language of the Republic of Korea (South Korea) and the Democratic People’s Republic of Korea (North Korea), spoken by roughly 80 million people across the globe.